seosgithub/Pully/README.md

 #Create a new pully object, each pully object targets (1) repository.
 pully = Pully.new(user:"github_username", pass:"github_password", repo:"my_repository")

+#Get a list of all open pull requests (An array of pull numbers)
+open = pully.pull_requests

 #Create a new pull request to merge 'my_branch' into 'master' with the title 'My pull request' and the message 'Hey XXX...'
 pull_number = pully.create_pull_request(from:"my_branch", to:"master", subject:"My pull request", message:"Hey XXXX, can you merge this for me?")